Peachtree-Pine shelter

-The Peachtree-Pine homeless shelter was located at 477 Peachtree Street NE, at the corner of Pine Street in the SoNo subdistrict of Downtown Atlanta, just south of Midtown.
-It was officially closed on August 28, 2017 after many years of political wrangling over the site and its management.
+The Peachtree-Pine homeless shelter was located at 477 Peachtree Street NE, at the corner of Pine Street in the SoNo subdistrict of Downtown Atlanta, Georgia, United States, just south of Midtown.
+It was officially closed on August 28, 2017, after many years of political wrangling over the site and its management.
 The 100000 ft2 building, which is within sight of Fox Theatre and Bank of America Plaza, stretches from Peachtree Street in the front to Courtland Street in the back.
 It was run by the Metro Atlanta Task Force for the Homeless, whose executive director was Anita Beaty.
 The facility could house up to 700 homeless men each night, although some sources say it could house up to 1000.